This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 All communications must be retainable and outline date, amount, and payment channel for a given payment method.
 Long form notifications must be provided in-person or sent via mail or email for all notification types.
 Notifications via SMS or push notifications may be used in conjunction with long form but cannot replace long form.

-We are acutely aware of and diligently preparing for the Small Dollar Lending Rule.
 Our priority is to support our clients with solutions that can help you maintain compliance while successfully collecting on your loans.
-There are numerous capabilities already in place within REPAY’s payment technology solutions, and we are currently evaluating and enhancing components to fully align with the requirements of the rule.
+In addition to numerous capabilities already in place within REPAY’s payment technology solutions, we are introducing a number of enhancements in four key areas to help clients comply with the Rule.
+These enhancements will be made to REPAY’s Channels and Payrazr product suites and will also work for clients who process payments directly through REPAY’s payment gateway:

-By implementing these strategies, you can navigate the complexities of the Small Dollar Lending Rule and build a sustainable, compliant lending practice.
+By implementing these strategies, you can navigate the complexities of the Rule and build a sustainable, compliant lending practice.
 REPAY is here to serve as your partner and provide you with the tools and information to help you stay compliant with these new regulations.

 Legal Disclaimer: Information provided in this blog post is not intended to be used by REPAY’s clients as legal advice, and it may not be used as legal advice.
 It is the responsibility of REPAY’s clients to comply with all applicable laws, regulations and payment brand rules when accepting a payment for goods or services.
 As such, each REPAY client shall seek independent legal counsel to verify the accuracy and completeness of information in this blog post and to ensure compliance with all applicable laws, regulations and payment brand rules.